NSaha27/React_Udemy_Course_2024-main/README.md

 (2) How React works?
-There are two packages that are mainly required to create any React project. they are - (i) React, (ii) React-DOM.
+There are two packages that are mainly required to create any React project. they are - (i) React, (ii) ReactDOM.

-React is responsible to create HTML contents, and React-DOM is responsible to update the browser's DOM with the HTML contents created by React package.
+* The package "React" is responsible to create HTML contents, and
+* The package "ReactDOM" is responsible to update the browser's DOM with the HTML contents created by React package.
+React JS creates its own virtual DOM seperate from the actual browser DOM and update the browser DOM according to changes made in the virtual DOM.

 (3) Components in React?
 i) React applications are entirely made out of components